Al Yaum (newspaper): Content and format

 Being a native paper of the Eastern Province Al Yaum critically covered negative living conditions of local people in the region before the Qatif uprising in 1979.

 The paper mostly covers news in relation to Dammam and nearby regions.
 It also covers regional news, sports events, and social issues that are of interest to the readers in Saudi Arabia and Arab states of the Persian Gulf.
 The paper is published in broadsheet format with 28 colour and black and white pages.

 Distribution and circulation

 Although the paper focuses on the local news and mainly serves the Eastern province, it is distributed across the Persian Gulf region.
 It is the leading newspaper in the Eastern province.

 The paper sold 6,000 copies in 1975.
 The estimated 2003 circulation of Al Yaum was 80,000 copies.
 Its 2007 circulation was 135,000 copies.

 Bans and arrests

-Although the daily is described as pro-government it has experienced suspensions and arrests of its correspondents.
+Although the daily is described as pro-government, it has experienced suspensions and arrests of its correspondents.
 In 1982, one of its reporters was detained for two years.
-In May of the same year the paper was suspended by the Saudi government due to the fact that its literary supplement became popular among the progressive and leftist young writers who were close to the Communist Party in Saudi Arabia and the Socialist Action Party in the Arabian Peninsula (Hizb alʿamal al-ishtiraki fi al-jazira al-ʿarabiyya).
+In May of the same year, the paper was suspended by the Saudi government due to its association with progressive and leftist young writers who were close to the Communist Party in Saudi Arabia and the Socialist Action Party in the Arabian Peninsula (Hizb alʿamal al-ishtiraki fi al-jazira al-ʿarabiyya).